bumperactive-com/how-to/bicep-usage.md

             + This is a **sample product**
             ![](images/bicep-usage7.png)

-                - Notice the teal color.
+                - Notice the uninspiring gray color.
                 - This color will always correspond to product samples.

     + *Product View*